wavemaker/docs/learn/how-tos/switch-mariadb-to-mysql-connector.md

 ---
-title: "Switch MariaDB to MySQL connector"
+title: "How to Switch MariaDB to MySQL Connector"
 id: "switch-mariadb-to-mysql-connector"
 ---
 ---